mithintv/mithintv/README.md

 - 💬 Ask me about **Javascript, React, and MongoDB**

 - 📫 How to reach me **mithingthomas@gmail.com**

+- ⚡ Fun fact: **I never learned how to swim and I think raw tomatoes are gross**

 <h3 align="left">Connect with me:</h3>
 <p align="left">